snr-roko/CREE-Library-Management-System/README.md

 # CREE-Library-Management-System

-A simple Library Management Library System Using Python and SQL...
+A simple Library Management System Using Python and SQL...

 ## Basic Steps: